 RCAN coordinates FAFSA Fest events in Rochester where students can obtain free assistance from trained volunteers to fill out and complete the Free Application For Federal Student Aid (FAFSA).
 These events throughout the community enable students and their families to submit their FAFSA applications on time and accurately.
-In 2017-18 there are six events throughout the community.
+In 2017-18 there were six events throughout the community.

 Thanks to the following for their 2017-2018 support of RCAN and FAFSA Fest: ConServe, NYSFAAA, ESL Charitable Foundation, Daisy Marquis Jones Foundation, Glover Crask Charitable Trust, Greater Rochester Chamber of Commerce, The Community Foundation, Oppenheimer Funds, the City of Rochester, Rochester City School District, Monroe Community College Foundation, Channel 8-ROC, Paychex, REOC, Roc the Future, WDKX, and the William G. McGowan Charitable Fund.